 The New Public Administration: data and human resources

-The PhD program of National Interest in “The new public administration: data and human resources”, in line with the objectives of the National Recovery and Resilience Plan (PNRR), is aimed at graduates who intend to apply for a top level or high professional employment in the public sector and/or to pursue a career as researcher in higher education and research institutions at national and/or international level.
+The PhD program in “The new public administration: data and human resources”, in line with the objectives of the National Recovery and Resilience Plan (PNRR), is aimed at graduates who intend to apply for a top level or high professional employment in the public sector and/or to pursue a career as researcher in higher education and research institutions at national and/or international level.

 Considering that human capital and data governance are key pillars for every public administration, the PhD program, lasting three years, is divided into 2 curricula, with a strong multidisciplinary connotation: